kubos/kubos/docs/sdk-docs/index.rst

     - :doc:`sdk-project-config` - How to configure a Kubos project's settings, dependencies, and underlying hardware information
     - :doc:`windows-dev-environment` - How to develop Kubos projects from a Windows-based host computer
     - :doc:`sdk-upgrading` - How to upgrade to the latest version of the Kubos SDK
+    - :doc:`first-linux-project` - How to build your first linux project with the SDK

 .. toctree::
     :hidden:

+    Creating Your First KubOS Linux Project <first-linux-project>
     Installing the Kubos SDK <../installation-docs/sdk-installing>
     Kubos SDK Cheat Sheet <sdk-cheatsheet>
     Kubos CLI Command Reference <sdk-reference>